Speedy Gonzales: Other appearances

 Speedy Gonzales appeared in the 2015 direct-to-video movie Looney Tunes: Rabbits Run.
 He is seen as Lola Bunny's landlord.

-An elderly Speedy Gonzales (voiced by Carlos Alazraqui) was "interviewed" by Al Madrigal for Madrigal's one-hour comedic documentary special Half Like Me (currently available on YouTube and formerly on Hulu).
+An elderly Speedy Gonzales (voiced by Carlos Alazraqui) was "interviewed" by Al Madrigal for Madrigal's one-hour comedic documentary special Half Like Me.

 Speedy Gonzales appeared occasionally in New Looney Tunes, often as the leader of a gang of mice that also includes Hubie and Bertie, Sniffles, and "Minnesota Rats" (originally Minniesoda Fats; an aborted 1970s character revived and fleshed out in this series).
 He seems to have reverted to his personality from Merrie Melodies.

 Speedy Gonzales appeared in the 2021 film Space Jam: A New Legacy.
 Here, he is picked up alongside Granny from The Matrix part of the Warner Bros.
 3000 server-verse and becomes a member of the Tune Squad during their basketball match against the Goon Squad.

 Speedy Gonzales appeared in the Bugs Bunny Builders episode "Speedy", voiced by Raul Ceballos.
 In the show, he is a professional soccer player and hired the Looney Builders to fly to Mexico and build a soccer stadium for his soccer game with his four teammates.
 He also made a cameo in the episode "The Snuffles", where he watches the world premiere of the movie Wonder Rabbit on his laptop in the soccer field.